Tuck · FAQ

 Where is my data hosted?

 Veronata, Inc. is a US company; subscriber metadata is hosted in US data centers (Convex).
 Audio and video for the active monitor stream are not stored on our servers at all (LiveKit relays in real time but does not record).
-AI feature data (scene keyframes, voice samples) is processed by US-based providers (Google for Gemini, Mureka for voice) and deleted on schedule.
+AI scene understanding runs on-device — keyframes are not sent to Google or any cloud AI.
+Cry-moment snapshot frames are uploaded encrypted to our own backend with a 30-day TTL for the sleep diary, and can be turned off in settings.

 How many caregivers can monitor at once?